Haemoproteus

-Haemoproteus is a genus of alveolates that are parasitic in birds, reptiles and amphibians.
-Its name is derived from Greek: Haima, "blood", and Proteus, a sea god who had the power of assuming different shapes.
-The name Haemoproteus was first used in the description of H. columbae in the blood of the pigeon Columba livia by Kruse in 1890.
+Haemoproteus is a genus of alveolates that are parasitic in birds, reptiles, and amphibians.
+Its name is derived from Greek: haima 'blood' and Proteus, a sea god that had the power to assume various shapes.
+The name Haemoproteus was first used in the description of H. columbae in the blood of the pigeon Columba livia by Walther Kruse in 1890.
 This was also the first description of this genus.
-Two other genera — Halteridium and Simondia — are now considered to be synonyms of Haemoproteus.
+Two other genera—Halteridium and Simondia—are now considered to be synonyms of Haemoproteus.

 The protozoa are intracellular parasites that infect the erythrocytes.
-They are transmitted by blood sucking insects including mosquitoes, biting midges (Culicoides), louse flies (Hippoboscidae) and horse-flies ("tabanids", "tabanid flies").
+They are transmitted by blood-sucking insects including mosquitoes, biting midges (Culicoides), louse flies (Hippoboscidae) and horse-flies ("tabanids", "tabanid flies").
 Infection with this genus is sometimes known as pseudomalaria because of the parasites' similarities with Plasmodium species.